nebuly-ai/optimate/apps/accelerate/speedster/docs/en/docs/installation.md

 For example, if you want to optimize a model with a PyTorch only optimization pipeline, you would not need to install TensorFlow and TensorFlow-specific compilers.

+To address this need, `Speedster` has been designed to support many frameworks and optimisation techniques, but it is not mandatory to install them all.
+Each time it is used, `Speedster will perform a check of the libraries installed in the environment, and will only use those that are available.

 To customize the libraries installation you have two options:
 - [Use the auto-installer (recommended)](#use-the-auto-installer-recommended)
 - [Install the libraries manually](#manual-installation)